t0mg/tinytron/README.md

 ### Over-the-air updates

 Once the initial firmware is flashed, you can perform subsequent updates over the air.
+Connect to the device over WiFi, go to the Firmware tab, select your ota firmware file and click "Upload Firmware".

-You can find a copy of the latest OTA firmware [here](https://t0mg.github.io/esp32-minitv/firmware/firmware-ota.bin) or you can build it yourself as explained below.
+You can find a build of the latest OTA firmware [here](https://t0mg.github.io/esp32-minitv/firmware/firmware-ota.bin), or you can build it yourself as explained below.

 #### Build the binary